The water tank stands tall over Eloy, which over the decades evolved from Cotton City to Football City. (Photo by Andrew Lwowski/Cronkite News)

-ELOY – Midway between Phoenix and Tucson along Interstate 10 sits the small city of Eloy.
-It’s home to just under 16,000 residents and is mostly known for world-class skydiving and copious amounts of dust.
-But a rich history can be found deeper in the city off Exit 208.
+ELOY – Midway between Phoenix and Tucson along Interstate 10 sits Eloy, home to just under 16,000 residents and mostly known for world-class skydiving and copious amounts of dust.
+But a rich history can be found deeper off Exit 208.

 Santa Cruz Valley High School has produced some of the best football talent to come from Arizona.
-While it is the only high school in Eloy and has a yearly enrollment of roughly 400 students, the football program has produced five NFL players – the most per capita in Arizona.
+Although it is the only high school in Eloy and has a yearly enrollment of roughly 400, the football program has produced five NFL players – the most per capita in Arizona.

 Of those five, there is a set of brothers: Art Malone (class of 1965) played seven seasons in the NFL with the Philadelphia Eagles and Atlanta Falcons, while his brother, Benny Malone (’69), played six seasons with the Miami Dolphins and Washington.
 And there’s a set of cousins: Mossy Cade (’79) played two seasons with the Green Bay Packers.
 Eddie Cade (’89) played one season with the New England Patriots.
 Levi Jones (’96) played eight seasons for the Cincinnati Bengals and Washington.

-The extraordinary athletes put Eloy on the map, but the school’s hard-nose mentality started on a different kind of field before the city became known for more than just agriculture.
+The extraordinary athletes put Eloy on the map, but the school’s hard-nose mentality started on a different kind of field before the city became known for football

 However, the five players that would make it to the next level only begin to scratch the surface of talent that Eloy has produced in its heyday.
-Paul Ray Powell (‘66), Rufino Sauceda (‘67) and Ernie Hernandez (‘67) helped usher in the new identity for the farming city during the 1960s.
+Paul Ray Powell (’66), Rufino Sauceda (’67) and Ernie Hernandez (’67) helped usher in the new identity for the farm town during the 1960s.

-Eloy was initially established as a railroad town for the Union Pacific railroad during the late 1800s, before being formally established as a city in 1949.
+Eloy was founded as a railroad town for the Union Pacific line during the late 1800s, and was formally established as a city in 1949.
 It was during that time when the city established its new reputation and workers would come from all over.

 The low humidity and flat terrain provided an opportune settlement.